Ahuena Heiau

 Hawaii

-History and Culture Attractions
+History and Culture Attractions Things To Do

 A Heiau is a sacred Hawaiian temple, typically a central community focal point for the Hawaiian people where they held religious ceremonies.
 Ahuena Heiau is an especially significant location because it was where Great King Kamehameha worshipped from 1813 until his death in 1819.
 King Kamehameha was the first and only King to unite all the Hawaiian Islands under one ruler.
 Scholars believe Ahuena Heiau was dedicated to Lono, the god of agriculture and prosperity.
 On top of the thatched roof sits a golden plover, the bird believed to have led the first Polynesian settlers to Hawaii.